sdilts/cl-bindgen/README.md

 A command line tool and library for creating Common Lisp language bindings from C header files

+Features:
++ Generates CFFI bindgings for function declarations, enums, variables, unions, and structures.
++ Handles nested and anonymous structures, unions, and enums.
++ Documentation comments from the C source files are lispified and included with the generated bindings when available.
++ Provides a powerful way to customize how names are translated into lisp symbols.

 ## Installation
 CL-bindgen requires `libclang`, which usually isn't installed beside the other Python dependencies when installing with pip.
+It is recommended to install it first before installing cl-bindgen.
 Use your favorite package mangager to install it.

 From pip:
 ``` bash